ronakg/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.2.10 =
+[Bug Fix] Gallery is messed up with some themes where photo description contains either a hyperlink or new line characters

 = 3.2.9 =
 [Enhancement] Description of the photos visible during slideshow with Highslide option